 Infection or osteomyelitis is a rare spinal disease that can cause severe pain and is life threatening if untreated.
 Surgical procedures often trigger its cause and can spread through the bloodstream via injections.
 Patients with a jeopardized immune system are more sensitive to developing an infection in the spine.

 Most spinal tumors start in a different part of the body and can metastasize to the spine.
 Common tumors that spread to the spine originate from cancer found in the various regions of the body.
 Breast, prostate, kidney, thyroid and lung cancer have links to the occurrence of spinal tumors.
 Individuals that have a history of cancer are advised for evaluation as soon as possible if they have developed symptoms of low back pain for a possible spinal contagion.

-Back pain is also a possible symptom associated with autoimmune diseases like ankylosing spondylitis, rheumatoid arthritis, lupus, Crohn’s disease, and fibromyalgia.
+Back pain is also a possible symptom of rheumatoid arthritis, lupus, Crohn’s, ankylosing spondylitis or fibromyalgia with is associated with autoimmune diseases .
 There are also other autoimmune conditions associated with lumbago and finding a correct clinical diagnosis is vital for individuals that suffer from these maladies.

 There apparently factors that put the general population and runners of developing a greater risk for low back pain:

 - Age is one of the most common reasons why individuals develop lower back pain.
 The symptoms of lumbago become more prevalent as we age.
 It usually begins to occur to people aged 30 and above.

 - Exercise does not only prevent low back pain but can also give our bodies a healthy boost.
 Lack of physical activity can often lead to weak back muscles that cause back pain.

 - Being overweight is often caused by poor diet, and lack of exercise.
 Carrying excess weight puts extra stress on an individual’s back that causes lower back pain.